 You can use PyODPS to perform basic operations on tables in MaxCompute.
-For example, you can create a table, create a table schema, synchronize table updates, obtain table data, delete a table, manage table partitions, and convert a table into a DataFrame.
+For example, you can create a table, create a table schema, synchronize table updates, obtain table data, delete a table, manage table partitions, and convert a table to a DataFrame.

 Background information